Skip to main content

 Your building consent may be issued subject to conditions and/or advice notes.
 Advice notes are not conditions but provide essential additional information in relation to your consent.
 Conditions may only be imposed under five sections of the Building Act 2004, being Section 67, 73, 77, 113 and 90.

 Building consents are valid for 12 months from the date of issue.
 Work must have commenced within the 12 months from the date the building consent was issued.
-If the work has not started within this timeframe the consent will automatically lapse and be of no effect, and a new consent will be required to undertake the project.
+If the work has not started within this timeframe the consent will automatically lapse and be of no effect unless an extension of time has been applied for by the consent holder.

-Council must make a decision whether to issue a code compliance certificate (CCC) at this time and if building work is not completed or an extension of time has not been granted then the CCC will be refused.
-However, this does not prevent an applicant from requesting inspections after this time or from applying for a CCC in the future
+The Building Consent Authority must make a decision whether to issue a code compliance certificate (CCC) at this time and if building work is not completed or an extension of time has not been granted then the CCC will be refused.
+However, this does not prevent an applicant from requesting inspections after this time or from applying for a CCC in the future.

 You need to notify Council of any changes to the approved plans.
 If the change is minor and doesn’t affect compliance with the Building Code, it may be possible for the inspector to note this on the on-site plans as a variation and amend Council’s records.
 However, if the change is more significant an application for an amendment is required which may require amended plans.